Athwale/Attiny85/README.md

 Burn bootloader first, then load program.
 Programmer: USB ISP, (USBasp).
 Requires avr-gcc, avrdude.
 Antenna: 17.3cm straight wire.
 Range: 10-20m in crowded space.
+Testable by connecting transmitter and receiver with a wire.

 ### Transmitter
 Transmitter: FS1000A at 3.7V.